 Always remember that stains must go through a certain process to work properly.
 First, the surface must be porous enough for the stain to break the surface and get inside.
 The second is penetration, where the stain migrates into the surface paste of the concrete.
 The third is reaction and/or adhesion.
 This is the ability of the stain to react with cement-based material to develop its color.

 Missing or reducing any of these three steps slows down or even stops the process, resulting in poor stain color development.
 Whenever I troubleshoot a stain issue, I always look at porosity, penetration and adhesion/reaction.
 (Similar process can be noted for dyes and sealers, too.)

 Back to the original question

 In regard to fixing this stained floor, start by cleaning off the residue from the first staining attempt.
 Then prepare the surface by sanding with a walk-behind and pad.
 Or, you can lightly etch with a diluted phosphoric acid detergent.

 Once complete, stain the floor and consider using brooms to work the stain into the concrete.
 This promotes better penetration and reaction.
 Lastly, properly neutralize and clean the floor to get it ready for the sealer.

 I strongly recommend sampling this process to dial in the right steps.
 This will ensure you obtain the results you desire.

 Questions from Readers

 I had my floors screeded and acid stained 1 year ago.
 It looked great initially but now I’m noticing air pockets where it looks like the stain and sealer are separating from the concrete.
-Additionally, there are dark acid smelling wet spots underneath some newly placed floor mats.
-I have also noticed areas that have turned white.
-It looks like small bubbles or gases may still be coming off.
+Additionally, there are dark acid-smelling wet spots underneath some newly placed floormats.
+I’ve also noticed areas that have turned white.
+It looks like small bubbles or gasses may still be coming off.
 Should I be concerned about fumes?
-What could be the cause of this?
+What could cause this?
 My concrete guy doesn’t seem to know.

 Answer from Concrete Decor